 KAREN ENGLE is Minerva House Drysdale Regents Chair in Law and Founder and Co-director of the Bernard and Audre Rapoport Center for Human Rights and Justice.
 She is also an affiliated faculty member of Latin American Studies and of Women's and Gender Studies.
-She teaches courses and specialized seminars in public international law, international human rights law and employment discrimination.
+She teaches courses and specialized seminars in public international law, international human rights law, and legal theory.

 Professor Engle received her J.D. magna cum laude from Harvard Law School and a B.A. with honors from Baylor University.
 Following law school, she clerked for Judge Jerre S. Williams on the 5th Circuit Court of Appeals, and then served as a post-doctoral Ford Fellow in Public International Law at Harvard Law School.
 Professor Engle received a Bellagio Residency Fellowship from the Rockefeller Foundation in 2009 and an assignment as a Fulbright Senior Specialist in Bogota in 2010.
 She was Professor of Law at the University of Utah prior to joining the University of Texas.